Using a Housing Choice Voucher to buy a house

 How long will I receive this benefit?

 There is a time limit to how long you can receive this benefit.
-The time limit depends on your circumstances.
+The time limit depends on your circumstances, but typically the limit is 10-15 years.